 - Only speak with an attorney present: Law enforcement may want to ask you questions following your arrest.
 You don’t have to answer any questions without your lawyer present.
 The police aren’t kidding when they say, “Anything you say can and will be used against you.”

-We can explain what other post-arrest measures you should take during your initial case review with us.
+We will explain what other post-arrest measures you should take during your initial case review with us.

-Contact a Houston DWI Lawyer Today for a Case Review
+Contact a Houston DWI Lawyer at Our Firm Today for a Case Review

 Worrying about what your future holds won’t help your situation.
-However, by working with an experienced attorney with a track record of success, you can reduce your penalties and even beat the charges.
+However, an experienced attorney with a track record of success can fight to reduce your penalties or even beat the charges.

 Reach out to Blass Law today to learn about what our team can do for you and your family.
-We cannot work on your case until we hear from you.
 Contact us now, as time is of the essence.

 Call or text 713-225-1900 or complete a Case Evaluation form